wubrg/fantasy_sports/football/league_fees_and_dues.md

 # Hit or Miss - League Fees and Dues

 The league is a pay to play league.
 There are dues to join for a season and there are penalties for behavior unbecoming a member of the league.

 Since there is money involved there are also payouts!

 ## Membership Dues

-The yearly dues for the league are a single Silver $30.
+The yearly dues for the league is a single Silver Point ($30).

 Dues are paid before the first game of the season.